 Whilst the Tasmanian Economic Regulator approves standing offer prices it does not have discretion to determine the majority of the costs that contribute to those prices.

-For one, network charges which comprise nearly 60 per cent of total costs are regulated by the Australian Energy Regulator, an independent national body.
+For one, network charges which comprise over 40 per cent of total costs are regulated by the Australian Energy Regulator, an independent national body.

 What does the Economic Regulator consider before approving retail service costs and retail margin?